 These waffles are sweet and savory.
 Mochi is more about the texture than the taste.
 They will be chewy and crisp vs fluffy and light like a regular American waffle.

 This homemade recipe is not gluten-free.
 It does use rice flour but it also calls for all-purpose flour that contains gluten.
-See the substitutions section for how to make them gluten-free.

 There are differences between baking soda & baking powder.
 They have similar uses but are not the same.
 When making baked goods like waffles, I recommend following the recipe & not making substitutions.